Top 5 Structural Evaluation Issues & How to Deal with Them

 A cracked foundation or walls, sagging ceilings, windows and doors that stick or will not close properly could all be signs of trouble.
 You might also notice bowing or bulging walls on the outside of the structure.
 If we find indications of weakness beyond normal settling that could compromise the integrity of your home’s structure, we will identify the measures that need to take place to repair the damage.
 It is best to fix smaller issues today before they become big headaches tomorrow.

-Our structural inspections allow the homeowner to take advantage of our expertise by allowing us to inspect and evaluate the structural conditions that are of concern.
+Our structural inspections allow the homeowner to take advantage of our expertise by consenting to our inspection and evaluation of the structural conditions that are of concern.
 Our easy to read reports provide the necessary detail to identify a concern and provide the understanding of how to correct it.
 With expert knowledge and effective communication, BUSTAMANTE has been satisfying homeowners, sellers, buyers, attorneys and other real estate professionals for over 25 years.

 BUSTAMANTE ENGINEERS is here to help!
 If you have received a residential home inspection report that indicates a potential problem or just have concerns with the underlying structure of your home and are looking to make improvements, please click to contact us and let’s discuss how we may be of value to you.